solianadaniel1/Ecommerce_Api/README.md

 # E-commerce API

 This is the backend API for an E-commerce .
-It allows users to manage products, orders, categories, and user authentication.
+It allows users to manage products, orders, categories, review products, add products to wishlist and user authentication.
 The project is built using Django and Django REST Framework.

 ## Setup Instructions